IceHe/lib/mac/initialize.md

     wireshark
 ```

-**TODO**: DO it in PARALLEL!
+**TODO**: Do it IN PARALLEL!

 ## Mac App Store

-Some softwares are unavailable on Homebrew-Cask
+Some Apps are unavailable on Homebrew-Cask
 but available on Mac App Store.

 **Required**